lucidchain/docs/docs/Features/Exporting a service chain/Exporting a service chain.md

 </Alert>

 :::tip
-You can decide whether your data is going to be anonimized or not by selecting this option in the checkbox. ***By default Lucid Chain will not anonimize data***.
+You can decide whether your data is going to be anonimized or not by selecting this option in the checkbox. ***By default Lucid chain will not anonimize data***.

 <div align="center">
 ![Anonymize data option](./../../../static/img/export/anonimizeData.png)